-- (5) Subregulation (4) does not apply to children under the age of 5 years. - (6) Persons permitted to enter Namibia must, 14 days before entering Namibia, in writing inform the relevant Namibian diplomatic representative in the country of intended departure of the intention to enter Namibia. - (7) Subject to the Immigration Control Act, a person who- - (a) is a driver of a motor vehicle, an operator of a locomotive, a pilot in command of an aircraft or a captain or master of a shipping vessel, transporting goods; - (b) performs any service relating to the operation of the vehicle referred to in paragraph (a); or in the course of business or trade or commerce may be allowed to enter Namibia if such entry is otherwise lawful.
+- (5) Subregulation (4) does not apply to children under the age of 5 years. - (6) Persons permitted to enter Namibia must, 14 days before entering Namibia, in writing inform the relevant Namibian diplomatic representative in the country of intended departure of the intention to enter Namibia. - (7) Subject to the Immigration Control Act, a person who- - (a) is a driver of a motor vehicle, an operator of a locomotive, a pilot in command of an aircraft or a captain or master of a shipping vessel, transporting goods; - (b) performs any service relating to the operation of the vehicle referred to in paragraph (a); or - (c) performs a necessary service relating to the transportation of goods referred to in paragraph (a), in the course of business or trade or commerce may be allowed to enter Namibia if such entry is otherwise lawful.